ajanibekcode/carolinakari/README.md

 4. Random Puzzle gives the user the option to select a random puzzle to work on.

 When user completes puzzle, meaning all cells numbered from 0 to 4 are turned green and no light bulbs turn into tarheels, the user will receive a "You Win!
 Game Complete" message.

+Unfortunately, the code cannot be shared at this current moment due to honor court per university standards.